Kitware/SMQTK-Detection/docs/release_notes/pending_release.rst

 * Update `CenterNetVisdrone` to lazy load its model on first inference.

+* Update `CenterNetVisdrone` to return VisDrone class labels instead of integers.

 Unit Tests

 * Added unit tests for the `CenterNetVisdrone` plugin.